 On Sheet4, READY.BUSY 1 FF (U20) will be set at T1 when the disk is ready, on cylinder and the controller is not busy.
 The READY.BUSY 2 FF U20 will be set at the following T2.
 The Q output of READY.BUSY 1 is ANDed with the \overline{Q} output of READY.BUSY 2 by the 141 at U2 along with the output of the NEXT READY NOT BUSY ENABLE.
-The resulting loons pulse at the output U2 - 12 sets the INTERRUPT FF which, in turn, causes the generation of the $\overline{A/Q}$ INTERRUPT signal.
+The resulting 100ns pulse at the output U2 - 12 sets the INTERRUPT FF which, in turn, causes the generation of the $\overline{A/Q}$ INTERRUPT signal.

-Similarly, the INTERRUPT FF (U1-8 and 11) will be set to indicate the end of an operation if either of the $E\emptyset PM \cdot CTRLR BUSY$ or RESET CTRLR BUSY SET $E\emptyset P$ signals at U58-8 is active and the E $\emptyset P$ Enable (on Disk DSA) is set.
+Similarly, the INTERRUPT FF (UI-8 and 11) will be set to indicate the end of an operation if either of the $E\emptysetPM \cdot CTRLR BUSY$ or RESET CTRLR BUSY SET $E\emptysetP$ signals at U58-8 is active and the E \emptyset P Enable (on Disk DSA) is set.